-Aloha, Maui Brick Oven: Gluten Free Pizza In Germantown
+Aloha, Maui Brick Oven: Gluten Free Pizza In Germantown (Closed)

 Gluten-free pizza seekers, rejoice!
 Maui Brick Oven restaurant in Germantown opened a few months ago and offers gourmet pizza, grain bowls, and a finger foods menu.
 It’s all entirely gluten-free, but you’d hardly know it.
 The Hawaiian-themed atmosphere is fun, too.